ZungWin/FA-HRNet/data/MPII/data/images/Readme.md

-Download MPII train/test images from [data], and save the images in images, ensure that the final directory structure under 'images' is as follows:
+Download MPII train/test images from [data](http://human-pose.mpi-inf.mpg.de/), and save the images in images, ensure that the final directory structure under 'images' is as follows:
 ```
 ${ROOT}
 |-- data